Analog model for the BTZ black hole: Time evolution and analog quasinormal decay

 To simulate Dirichlet boundary conditions at infinity, we should impose that the disturbance vanishes at $x=0$,

 In order to avoid numerical difficulties, we impose boundary conditions at $x=-\epsilon$, with $\epsilon>0$ being a sufficiently small parameter, instead of at $x=0$.
 More explicitly, we require

-We solved the system given by Eq.\eqref{eq:continuity equation} and Eq.\eqref{eq:euler equation} for $v(t,x)$ and $\rho(t,x)$ with the software Mathematica~\cite{Mathematica}. \footnote{We used its NDSolve routine with a MaxStepSize set to $0.001$.} Figure~\ref{fig:v de t x} shows the obtained time evolution of a perturbation initially centered at $x_{0}=-0.5$.
+We solved the system given by Eqs.~\eqref{eq:continuity equation} and \eqref{eq:euler equation} for $v(t,x)$ and $\rho(t,x)$ with the software \textit{Mathematica}~\cite{Mathematica}. \footnote{We used its NDSolve routine with a MaxStepSize set to $0.001$.
+Our calculations showed good numerical convergence, with the results being the same for values of $\epsilon$ ranging from $10^{-3}$ to $10^{-7}$.} Figure~\ref{fig:v de t x} shows the obtained time evolution of a perturbation initially centered at $x_{0}=-0.5$.
 We see that the initial disturbance splits into two portions: one goes towards the horizon and falls into the supersonic region $(x<-1)$.
 The other goes towards $x=0$ and, around $t \sim 0.6$, is reflected at the boundary and redirected towards the horizon.
-Although the expression of the analogue metric is degenerate at the horizon (as it occurs for a Schwarzchild black hole, for instance), the fluid physical quantities and their corresponding perturbations are both well defined there.
+Although the expression of the analog metric is degenerate at the horizon (as it occurs for a Schwarzchild black hole, for instance), the fluid physical quantities and their corresponding perturbations are both well defined there.
 We see that these physical quantities are also well defined in the supersonic region ($x<-1$).